BonsaiDen/fareon/README.md

-Carbon - Minimal FPS Game Server
+litian - Minimal FPS Game Server
 --------------------------------

-**Carbon** is JavaScript based, minimal client / server framework for creating fast paced multiplayer action games.
+**lithian** is JavaScript based, minimal client / server framework for creating fast paced multiplayer action games.

 It archives this goal by using the following techniques: